MatrixAINetworkMan/MatrixAIPOC_GO/README.md

 MATRIX is a work-in-progress and in POC stage.
 Please use at your own risk.

-## Introduction

-This is considered as a POC of Matrix in the form of golang implementation based on the Ethereum protocol.
+This is considered as a POC of MATRIX in the form of golang implementation based on the Ethereum protocol.

 ### In this POC version (v0.0.1), MATRIX made such improvements: